J-sephB-lt-n/rate-limiter-token-bucket-algorithm/README.md

 # rate-limiter-token-bucket-algorithm
 An example implementation of the [token-bucket algorithm]() for API rating-limiting, using python, redis and FastAPI.

-The concept is very simple: users acquire tokens at a fixed rate (up to a maximum number of tokens) and then consume a single token with each API request.
-If a user has no tokens at request time, then they receive a **429: Too Many Requests** response to their request.
-This could be extended to allow for different request sizes to consume different numbers of tokens (or fractions of tokens).
+The concept is very simple: Users acquire tokens at a fixed rate (up to a maximum number of tokens) and then consume a single token with each API request.
+If a user has no tokens at request time, then they receive a

+**429: Too Many Requests**

+response to their request.
+This algorithm could be adapted to allow for different request sizes to consume different numbers of tokens (or fractions of tokens).

 Start redis database and fastAPI servers in the background: